The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Shanna called Katherine, but she didn't pick up.
 Then Shanna sent her a message with the sad news.

-A few hours later, Katherine unsubscribed: "I'll call you."
+A few hours later, Katherine texted back: “I’ll call you.”

 Several days passed, but Katherine still did not call on the phone.
-And Shanna texted her again: “Hello, I hope you and your baby are doing well.
+And Shanna texted her again: “Hello, I hope everything is fine with you and the baby.
 Do I need to return the rest of the money to you?”

 “Shenna, our relationship is over,” Katherine replied.
-“I am amazed at your coldness in connection with the birth of my child.
-Give back the rest of the money."
+“I am amazed at your coldness in connection with the birth of my child.”
+Return the rest of the money."

 More Shanna and Katherine did not communicate.